 The component of this project involving fishing activities is statutorily exempt from CEQA pursuant to 14 Cal Code of Regulations Section 15277 in that these activities will occur outside of California state waters and will be conducted pursuant to trawl permits issued by NOAA Fisheries in compliance with the National Environmental Policy Act.
 All fishing activities fall within the scope of the Environmental Impact Statement for the management measures for the federal groundfish fishery in 2008 that is prepared by the NOAA Fisheries and the Pacific Fisheries Management Council.
-Some portions of this project involve only data collection, research, and resource evaluation activities that will not result in a serious or major disturbance to an environmental Quality Act (CEQA) pursuant to 14 Cal.
+Some portions of this project involve only data collection, research, and resource evaluation activities that will not result in a serious or major disturbance to an environmental resource and are therefore categorically exempt from review under the California Environmental Quality Act (CEQA) pursuant to 14 Cal.
 Code of Regulations Section 15306.
 Staff will file a Notice of Exemption upon approval by the Council.